 – purchase bottled water, supplies of which have not been (and will not be) affected by Cape Town’s drought, because a lot of bottled water is sourced from parts of South Africa from areas that are not faced by water challenges

 – source your water en route to our event site, from a variety of towns

 A: If you’re smart, and you live in Cape Town, you’ll think smart and find out where springs, municipal taps or other available sources are located.
-Water Collection Points are being set up by the Western Cape provincial government – and we’ll publish this info as and when it becomes available, so our community can stay informed.
+If Day Zero happens, Water Collection Points will be set up by the Western Cape provincial government – and we’ll publish this info as and when it becomes available, so our community can stay informed.
 Newlands Spring is being expanded to provide more taps, and 24-hour access: it’s a good place to obtain your drinking water whether you’re going to our event or not.

 A: For our 2017 event, our DPW crew sourced approximately 89 000 litres of water to serve all operational needs including drinking, showering, cooking and all other water for DPW (a core build crew of 50 people on site for close to 60 days) fire fighters, medics, rangers, airport, gate, security, toilets.
 This was sourced from Tankwa Locals, an initiative based on a farm alongside our event site which has a reliable source of water that is not affected by the drought.
 Proceeds from sales of water by Tankwa Locals has and will continue to be contributed to the Tankwa Kinderfonds, which supports the schooling costs of learners at Elandsvlei Primary School (20kms from our event site).

 A: As part of our event planning, a large amount of water is always stored on site for any pressing need.
 This does not mean anyone can assume they can arrive at the event without our recommended 5 litres per person per day – radical self-reliance still applies – but we will never let anyone who genuinely needs it go without.